Thursday, June 29, 2017

 - Copy the Commodore ".PRG" programs into the same directory as the Atari file: "C64.TOS".

-- C64 emulation was tested on my 8MHz Atari STe and then Hatari (same spec) for the animation, above.
+- C64 emulation was tested on my 8MHz Atari STe and Hatari (same spec) for the animation.

-I'm not sure who to credit for this emulator but he/her did a great job and the docs indicate many useful intentions.
+I'm not sure who to credit for this emulator but he/she did a great job and the docs indicate many practical intentions.
 This has been fun and the Commodore 64 is a decent machine (shush don't tell anyone).
-However, there is no real support for anything more than tinkering, so seeing pixels or playing games was never gonna happen.
-Plus it would need a faster processor to do much more than you can see in the animation.
-Having said all that, as is, this is a great emulator and has been a bunch of fun to play with the C64 operating system and some programs.
+However, there is no real support for anything more than tinkering.
+Playing games was never gonna happen.
+Having said that, this has been a bunch of fun to play with the C64 operating system and some programs.

-Sadly, I'm not sure how much longer I can stand the pain of having C64 software stored on my Atari ST's hard drive... it hurts bad!
-Yes, I think I should delete this evil software and get back to playing properly with my computer ;)
+Sadly, I'm not sure how much longer I can stand the pain of having C64 software stored on my Atari ST's hard drive!!
+So, I think I should delete this evil software and get back to using the ST properly ;)

-If you fancy a dollop of Commodore fun, the best download (that I've found) is on disk LAN-0066 via Floppyshop and it has the emulator's documentation too.
+If you fancy a dollop of Commodore fun, the best download (that I've found) is on disk LAN-0066 via Floppyshop and it includes the documentation.
 Additionally, Old Games Finder can link to zillions of C64 stuff in the .PRG format.
-Go on, give it a playtest and enjoy experimenting and running technical code like this...
+What a shame I never got to play more games...

 Tuesday, June 06, 2017